khandal007/word_counter/README.md

 1. Firstly, make clone the repository.

-2. Then in the terminal run the command "docker build . -t himansh007/word-counter".
+2. Open terminal in the project directory and run the command "docker build . -t himansh007/word-counter".

 3. After run docker compose from the command "sudo docker-compose up".